TL;DR

 - Adjective-only briefs (“modern, professional”) — vague briefs get vague logos

-- Skipping the failure mode — every direction breaks somewhere; if you do not know where, you will discover it in production
+- Skipping the failure mode — every direction breaks somewhere; if you do not name it, you’ll find it in production

 FAQ

 - What about trademark?
 AI cannot do this.
-Search USPTO / WIPO / your local registry for every shortlisted direction before paying for design.
+Search the USPTO trademark database and your local registry for every shortlisted direction before you pay for design.

-- Should I share all 6 with the designer?
+- Should I share all six with the designer?
 Yes.
-Designers prefer rejecting bad directions to inventing from nothing.
+Designers would rather reject bad directions than invent from a blank page.

 Related